FoxSamu/Foxes/README.md

 ![foxes](images/foxes.png)

-The mod is available for both Forge and Fabric. **Make sure you download the correct version!**
+The mod is available for Fabric, Forge support is discontinued. **Make sure you download the correct version!**

+#### Fabric requirements (for version 1.3)
+- Requires Fabric Loader 0.13 or higher
+- Should work on any full Minecraft release from 1.18.2 up to 1.19 until further notice (1.19 excluded)
+- Fabric API is not required, but recommended anyway

 #### Fabric requirements (for version 1.2)
 - Requires Fabric Loader 0.12.12 or higher
-- Works on any full Minecraft release from 1.18.1 up to 1.19 (1.19 excluded)
+- Works on Minecraft release 1.18.1 (mod may load on 1.18.2+ but will crash, use version 1.3)
 - Fabric API is not required, but recommended anyway

 #### Forge requirements (for version 1.2)
 - Requires Minecraft Forge 39.0.0 or higher
-- Works on any full Minecraft release from 1.18.1 up to 1.19 (1.19 excluded)
+- Works on Minecraft release 1.18.1 (mod may load on 1.18.2+ but will crash, use version 1.3 with Fabric instead, Forge support is discontinued)

 ## Fox types